U.S. Net International Investment Position

 Exchange-rate changes (only presented for annual statistics in the June news release) are changes in the value of foreign-currency denominated assets and liabilities due to changes in the values of foreign currencies relative to the value of the U.S. dollar.

 Changes in volume and valuation n.i.e. (only presented for annual statistics in the June news release) reflect changes in position due to year-to-year shifts in the composition of reporting panels, the incorporation of more comprehensive annual and benchmark survey results, and revaluations (holding gains and losses) on assets and liabilities that are not explained by price changes or exchange-rate changes.

-Functional categories are the primary classification system used in the IIP accounts and in the financial account of the International Transactions Accounts.
+Functional categories are the primary classification system used in the IIP and in the financial account of the ITAs.
 The five functional categories are direct investment, portfolio investment, financial derivatives other than reserves, other investment, and reserve assets.
 While the functional categories are based on features that are relevant for understanding cross-border financial transactions and positions, they also take into account some aspects of the relationship between transactors and the economic motivation for the investment.
 Within the functional categories, the IIP accounts are classified by type of financial instrument.

 Portfolio investment consists of cross-border positions involving equity and investment fund shares and debt securities, excluding those included in direct investment or reserve assets.
 Debt securities are classified by original maturity (short term vs. long term at the time of issue).